The history of seaside resorts

-Standing on top of Badevej, looking towards the sea, you’re actually part of a 200 year history.
+Søndervig has been a popular seaside resort since the 1800s.
+Standing on the top of Badevej in Søndervig, looking towards the sea, you are actually part of a 200 year history.

 Since the 1800s, bathers have come to Søndervig from near and far to have a swim in the North Sea.
 In the 1880s, the hospitable folks at the beach farms realized that they no longer had the room for accommodating the large amounts of tourists, so a large group of craftsmen began construction of a hotel at the seaside resort Søndervig for the many visitors.